caesar0301/movr/README.md

 install.packages('movr')
 ```

-Or install the development version from Github
+Or install the development version from GitHub

 ```R
 install.packages("devtools")